wolfmanjm/kivy-smoothie-host/README.md

 Also in Settings you can enable the video option which uses mjpg-streamer (which needs to be built and installed, See https://github.com/jacksonliam/mjpg-streamer.git for instructions on that).
 If enabled and running then the video will show up in the progress web page.
 There is also a camera option in the system menu which allows a preview of the camera view.
 The url for the camera is in the settings, and should be the url which gets a video stream from the camera.
 If the camera is local it should be set to '''localhost''' which will get replaced with the actual IP when a remote browser requests it.
 (The default '''http://localhost:8080/?action=stream''' is to get the frame from the locally running mjpg-streamer, but can actually be any URL of any webcam that can stream mjpg video).
+If there is an error in the logs when you open the camera that says that authentication is required then add to the web section of the ```smoothiehost.ini``` in addition to the url already added:

+    [web]
+    camera_realm = REALM
+    camera_user = user
+    camera_password = password

+replacing the REALM with the realm specified in the error log, and the user and password that the camera needs.

 If you are using the supplied image and want the streamer to auto start then..